 Over the summer research period, participants attend a series of informal seminars covering research and related topics, such as preparing for graduate school.
 These seminars are intended to foster discussion among REU students and faculty.
 The core research experience takes place in the context of research groups working at the University's research facilities.

 At the end of the program students present their work at an informal symposium.
-They are encouraged to work with their research advisors toward completion of publications, submission of abstracts, and presentations of their work at professional and student conferences.
+They are encouraged to continue with their research advisors toward completion of publications, submission of abstracts, and presentations of their reserach at professional and student conferences.

 Funding may also be provided in the following academic year to allow students to complete scientific articles on their research and/or support their attendance and presentations at conferences.
 University of Rochester participants are required to present their results at the local RSPS and URE undergraduate research conferences in the spring.

 See the REU projects page for a description of last summer's research projects.

 See the REU previous projects page for lists of summer projects for the past several years.

 Stipend and Housing